 Between 1928 and 1930, when Zhang Jingjiang was Chairman of Zhejiang, he created the Moganshan Bureau with the singular goal of taking back the land and villas from the foreigners who occupied Moganshan at that time, including Dr. Main’s famous “castle” villa, which was then used as the office for the Moganshan Bureau.
 In 1932, when Zhang Jingjiang was part of the board for Jiangnan Auto Company, the company bought The Castle outright from Dr. Main’s son.
 Its name was officially changed to “Green Shade Inn”, and it was used to entertain power players in politics and business.
 In 1937, Zhang Jingjiang left China and The Castle began to deteriorate.

 naked Discovers The Castle Ruins and the Legend Continues

-In 1960, this legendary villa collapsed, and its storied past fell into slumber amid the surrounding forest.
+In 1960, this legendary villa collapsed and its storied past fell into slumber in the forest.
 However, its splendor could not remain concealed for long.
-In 2007, naked discovered the site of ruins, rediscovering the history, rebuilding and restoring The Castle to its former glory.
+In 2007, naked discovered the site of ruins, rediscovering history, rebuilding and restoring The Castle to its former glory.